 Cimba - Multithreaded Discrete Event Simulation

-Luckily, we almost never run only a single simulation run, but a possibly large experiment consisting of many trials (replications and parameter combinations) to generate statistical results.
+Luckily, we rarely want only a single simulation run, but rather a possibly large experiment consisting of many trials (replications and parameter combinations) to generate statistical results.
 These trials are intended to be independent, making them near-trivial to parallelize by simply running them all at the same time, or at least running as many as you have CPU cores available for.

-Taken together, Cimba provides a discrete event simulation engine that can utilize all the computing power in a modern multicore, GPU-equipped PC for your research purposes.
-As far as we know, there is no other tool like it.
+Taken together, Cimba provides a discrete event simulation engine that can utilize the considerable computing power in a modern multicore, GPU-equipped workstation for your research purposes.

 Main benefits of Cimba